-I truly believe that Turkey Pot Pie is one of the most satisfying comfort foods ever!
+I truly believe that a Leftover Turkey Pot Pie is one of the most satisfying comfort foods ever!

 Perfect when made ahead and reheated for a quick weeknight meal or incredible when prepared following a day full of winter adventures… and nothing beats the smell of a pie baking in the oven.